mhostetter/galois/docs/basic-usage/poly-creation.rst

     galois.Poly.Degrees([8, 1], coeffs=[1, 179], field=GF)

-Create a polynomial from its integer representation using :func:`galois.Poly.Integer`.
+Create a polynomial from its integer representation using :func:`galois.Poly.Int`.

 .. ipython:: python

-    galois.Poly.Integer(268, field=GF)
+    galois.Poly.Int(268, field=GF)

 Create a polynomial from its string representation using :func:`galois.Poly.Str`.